 After visiting the Hofburg, you can change the street and visit the imperial beauty of Maria Theresien-Platz.
 There are two very magnificent buildings here: the Natural History Museum and the Kunsthistorisches (Art History) Museum.
 Even if you don’t venture inside the two museums, a short stopover is worthwhile just to take in the grand architecture.

-Not far from the two museums is the Parliament House, which is currently being renovated (Winter 2017/2018).
-Unfortunately, you can not visit the interior of the Parliament House at the moment, but the building is still worth seeing from the outside.
+Not far from the two museums is the Parliament House, which is currently being renovated.
+Unfortunately, you can not visit the interior of the Parliament House at the moment.

 Rathaus (Town Hall) and Burgtheater